-C Foremen
+C Forepersons

-When four (4) or more Cement Masons' are employed on the same project, one (1) of these Cement Masons' shall be appointed by the Board as a working Foreman and shall be paid twelve per cent (12%) over the basic hourly rate.
-All foremen shall be members in good standing of the Union.
+When four (4) or more Cement Masons' are employed on the same project, one (1) of these Cement Masons' shall be appointed by the Board as a working Foreperson and shall be paid twelve per cent (12%) over the basic hourly rate.
+All forepersons shall be members in good standing of the Union.